Loaders#¶

 Description

-Acceptable types for source
+Acceptable types for source returned by load

 'builtin'